 3. Dairy products. - everything from milk and yogurt to cheese and butter.

-4. Eggs. – that means mayonnaise and anything else made with eggs like most brownies and cakes, too!
+4. Eggs. - that means mayonnaise and anything else made with eggs like Caesar salad dressing (it also contain anchovies,) most baked goods, and some sauces like Hollandaise sauce.

 5. Honey. - Bees are animals.
 Bees make honey.
 Vegans don't eat it.